feathersui/feathersui-starling/documentation/help/markdown/button.md

 ### Font styles

-The font styles of the button's label text rendere may be customized using the [`fontStyles`](../api-reference/feathers/controls/Button.html#fontStyles) property.
+The font styles of the button's label text renderer may be customized using the [`fontStyles`](../api-reference/feathers/controls/Button.html#fontStyles) property.

 ``` code
 button.fontStyles = new TextFormat( "Helvetica", 20, 0x3c3c3c );